KQED News StaffKQED News Staff

 Nina Thorsen is a KQED radio producer, and frequently reports on sports and culture.
 She co-created and produced KQED's Pacific Time, a weekly radio program on Asian and Asian American issues that aired from 2000 to 2007.
 Before coming to KQED, Thorsen was the deputy foreign editor for Marketplace, and in her home state of Minnesota, worked for A Prairie Home Companion and for Public Radio International.

-Olivia Allen-Price is producer and host of the Bay Curious series.
+Olivia Allen-Price is senior editor and host of the award-winning Bay Curious podcast.
 Prior to joining KQED in 2013, Olivia worked at The Baltimore Sun and The Virginian-Pilot in Norfolk, Va.
 She holds degrees in journalism and political science from Elon University.
 Her work has earned awards from the Society of Professional Journalists, the Hearst Foundation and Hearken.
 She loves to talk about running and curly hair.
 Follow: @oallenprice Email: firstname.lastname@example.org

 Senior Editor of KQED's Silicon Valley News Desk

 Rachael Myrow is Senior Editor of KQED's Silicon Valley News Desk.
-You can also hear her work on NPR, WBUR's Here & Now and the BBC.
-She periodically guest hosts for KQED's Forum, and interviews celebrities and moderates panels on stages across the San Francisco Bay Area.
-Over the years, she's interviewed Kamala Harris, Arnold Schwarzenegger, Kamau Bell, David Byrne, Van Dyke Parks, Lyrics Born, Armistead Maupin, Tony Kushner, and Tommie Smith, among others.
-Before all this, she hosted The California Report for seven+ years, reporting on topics like poor state regulation of assisted living facilities, the coming robot takeover of Amazon, and how private companies extort tax breaks from cities desperate to land large employers.
-Has she won awards?
+You can hear her work on NPR, WBUR's Here & Now and the BBC.
+She also periodically guest hosts for KQED's Forum.
+Over the years, she's talked with Kamau Bell, Lyrics Born, David Byrne, Kamala Harris, Tony Kushner, Armistead Maupin, Van Dyke Parks, Arnold Schwarzenegger, and Tommie Smith, among others.
+Before all this, she hosted The California Report for 7+ years, reporting on topics like assisted living facilities, the robot takeover of Amazon, and chocolate persimmons.
+Awards?
 Sure: Peabody, Edward R. Murrow, Regional Edward R. Murrow, RTNDA, Northern California RTNDA, SPJ Northern California Chapter, LA Press Club, Golden Mic.
 Prior to joining KQED, Rachael worked in Los Angeles at KPCC and Marketplace.
 She holds degrees in English and journalism from UC Berkeley (where she got her start at public radio on the show "Film Close Ups" at KALX-FM).
-Outside of the studio, you'll find Rachael circling the Stanford Dish, whipping up Instagram-ready meals in her kitchen, and doggedly trying to keep pace with The New Yorker magazines piling up by her toilet.
+Outside of the studio, you'll find Rachael circling the Stanford Dish, and whipping up Instagram-ready meals in her kitchen.

 Sara Hossaini came to general assignment reporting at KQED in 2013 after two winters reporting at Wyoming Public Radio.
 She holds a bachelor's degree in broadcast journalism from the University of Nebraska-Lincoln.
 Her radio romance began after a bitter breakup with documentary film (Ok, maybe it's still complicated).
 Her first simultaneous jobs in San Francisco were as Associate Producer on a PBS film series through the Center for Asian American Media and as a butler.
 She likes to trot, plot and make things with her hands.